renesas/ra-fsp-examples/example_projects/ek_ra8d1/Getting_started_with_FreeRTOS_Network/Getting_started_with_FreeRTOS_Network_ek_ra8d1_ep/Getting_started_with_FreeRTOS_Network_notes.md

 | SW1-1 PMOD1 | SW1-2 TRACE | SW1-3 CAMERA | SW1-4 ETHA | SW1-5 ETHB | SW1-6 GLCD | SW1-7 SDRAM | SW1-8 I3C |
 |-------------|-------------|--------------|------------|------------|------------|-------------|-----------|
 | OFF | OFF | OFF | OFF | ON | OFF | OFF | OFF |
+* For EK-RA8M1: Remove jumper J61 to enable Ethernet B.

 ## Related Collateral References ##
 The following documents can be referred to for enhancing your understanding of